garrandall/popular-music-data/tracks/hold-tight-justin-bieber.md

 Your place is where I'd rather be instead
 You don't know your strength
 Missing you is like adrenaline
-Ooh when you got me in a gridlock, what a great spot With a turned up kind of loving, it just won't stop No, so hard walking out
+Oh when you got me in a gridlock, what a great spot With a turned up kind of loving, it just won't stop No, so hard walking out
-Got me stuck like krazy glue, ooh-wee
+Got me stuck like krazy glue, oh-wee

 That hold on tight
-Yeah that hold on tight, ooh that hold on tight
+Yeah that hold on tight, oh that hold on tight
 Them lips won't let me go
 Lips won't let me go, lips won't let me go oh
 Hold on tight, that hold on tight
 Yeah hold on tight, that hold on tight
-Ooh that hold on tight
+Oh that hold on tight
 Them lips won't let me go